lino-framework/book/docs/specs/printing.rst

         :meth:`BuildMethod.get_default_template` and returns this as a
         list with one item.

+    .. method:: get_printable_context(self, ar=None, **kw)

+        Adds a series of names to the context used when rendering printable documents.
+See :doc:`/user/templates_api`.

+        :class:`lino_xl.lib.notes.models.Note` extends this.

+    .. method:: get_body_template(self)

+        Return the name of the body template to use when rendering this object in a printable excerpt (:mod:`lino_xl.lib.excerpts`).
+        An empty string means that Lino should use the default value defined on the ExcerptType.

+    .. method:: get_printable_demo_objects(self)

+        Return an iterable of database objects for which Lino should generate a printable excerpt.

+        This is being called by
+        :mod:`lino_xl.lib.excerpts.fixtures.demo2`.

     .. method:: get_build_method(self)

         Return the build method to use when printing this object.